- When does the regular legislative session begin and end?

 15. How do I find how a legislator voted on a bill?

 Floor votes for a particular bill are available as part of a bill information page on flsenate.gov.
 Be advised that the information presented is provisional.
-For an official copy of a legislator's vote on a bill, consult the Senate or House journal.
-For more information, call the Secretary of the Senate at (850) 487-5270 or the Clerk of the House at (850) 717-5400.
+For an official copy of a legislator's vote on a bill, consult the Senate or House Journal.
+For more information, call the Secretary of the Senate at (850) 487-5270 or the Clerk of the House at (850) 488-1157.

-- If you need to search bill text to find the bill you seek, simply type your query in the search box at the top of your screen or go to the Advanced Search page.
+- To search the current Flsenate.gov and the archive site, simply type your query in the search box at the top of your screen.
 For information on refining your search, go to Search Tips.

 17. Where can I find amendments that are taken up?

-18. What do the underlining and overstriking in bill and amendment text mean?
+18. What does the underlining and overstriking in bill and amendment text mean?

 19. What is the deadline for the Governor to sign a bill?